wandersonwhcr/k8s-examples/kyverno/README.md

     --kustomize ./app-example
 ```

-Kyverno will apply policies as defined.
+Kyverno will apply policies as defined and values can be fetch using these
+commands:

 ```
 kubectl get configmap database-config \